Do You Have A Silent To-Do List?

 Little by little

 Next, I am going to tackle them a little bit at a time.
 I am going to do it like I would tackle a big project for work.
-I have my three things to focus on each week and then 3 things to look at each day.
-I am taking this approach with these silent to-do’s.
+I have my 3 things to focus on each week and then 3 things to look at each day and I am taking this approach with these silent to-do’s.
 Whether it be decluttering, finding a home for things or fixing things.

 Finding the way